 Getting To Nero Gili Trawangan Villas

 The Gili Islands don’t have an airport so everyone arrives by boat.
 There are a number of boat companies that offer transfers from Lombok, Nusa Lembongan and Bali.
 We chose Scoot Fast Cruises for the trip from Nusa Lembongan.
-Our trip over was uneventful but our return trip to Bali was horrific.
+Our trip over was uneventful, but our return trip to Bali was horrific.
 The Lombok Straight is notoriously unpredictable and the sea was so rough I actually though we were going to die out there.
 I made a promise to myself there and then that when I return to the Gili’s I will fly into Lombok and take the short 10 minute boat ride across instead.
 Gili Trawangan does not have any motorised transport and visitors get around either on foot, by bicycle or by cidomos (pony-drawn carriages).
 The midday sun was blistering when we arrived and the rickety, unpaved streets made even the short 10 minute walk to Villa Nero tough going with our fully laden Samsonite Spinners.
-My High Sierra wheeling back pack would have been much more practical.
+My High Sierra rolling duffel would have been much more practical.
 Despite the less than ideal conditions, I didn’t consider taking a cidomo for a second.
 If it was hot and uncomfortable walking on the uneven sandy terrain for us, just think how difficult it must be for these tiny creatures pulling many times their body weight.
 If you are considering taking a cidomo, firstly I’d ask you don’t.
 If you absolutely must take a ride, do your research prior and be aware of exactly what you are supporting.
 I know I can sleep easy with a clear conscience.
 While the distance to Villa Nero was short, I was glad we had an Indonesian SIM card so we could use Google Maps to guide us.
 On arrival we were greeted warmly at reception and ushered to the comfortable lounge area while our paperwork was prepared.
 Like magic a platter of fresh fruit and tropical juice appeared in front of us which we enjoyed while being briefed on the facilities at the resort.

 Villa Nero Gili Trawangan Villas